- Test two homepages against one another

 - Check Redirect with live query parameters included to keep the parameter attached in the variation

 - Use goal targeting to track clicks on the redirected variation

 - To map and test multiple URLs in a site redesign, use redirect URL mapping

 Do you have two landing pages to compare?
 Or two separate versions of a page?
 You can create "split URL" experiments that simply redirect a visitor to a different URL as a different variation.
 This means you can use Optimizely to easily test whole pages against each other.

 Want to see how to setup a redirect experiment and follow along?
 Watch our two-minute video on setting up a redirect test.

 Have a question about setting up your experiment?
-Head over to the Optimizely Community to post a discussion and see what others are talking about.
+Head over to the Optimizely questions on Stack Overflow to post a discussion and see what others are talking about.

 Redirect experiments function a little differently from other Optimizely A/B experiments.
 When you create a redirect experiment, use this checklist to make sure that you've set it up correctly.
 Each section in this article will help you set up your redirect experiment per this checklist:

 |Basic setup: select Redirect to a new page from the Variation menu||Setup|